 Wake up to breakfast and an amazing view of the city of Florence, the birthplace of the Renaissance.
 Today, embark on a guided walking tour of Florence’s Renaissance heart, followed by a visit at the Galleria dell’ Accademia to see works by many of the greatest artists of the 14th and 15th centuries to include Michelangelo’s famous sculpture of David.
 The rest of the afternoon will be free to explore Florence on your own.
 Florence is filled with Renaissance riches to include the Duomo and the 14th century Ponte Vecchio, framing delightful views of the Arno River.
 Dinner on your own at leisure.

 Day 11 - Florence

-This morning, visit the San Lorenzo Market, which runs along several streets surrounding the Mercato Centrale.
+This morning, visit the San Lorenzo Market with your guide.
+The Market runs along several streets surrounding the Mercato Centrale.
 File between the hundreds of stalls on either side of the street with vendors selling pottery, clothing, souvenirs and various leather goods.
 This is a great place to find gifts to bring back to your friends and family.
-After your shopping experience at the outdoor market, you may choose to visit The Centrale Market which is a two-level food market, making up the second half of the San Lorenzo Market.
+After your shopping experience at the outdoor market, you may choose to visit The Centrale Market, which is a two-level food market making up the second half of the San Lorenzo Market.
 The Mercato Centrale is in a beautiful building designed by Giuseppe Mengoni, a famous architect.
 Enjoy lunch at one of the many food vendors or wander to find the perfect Osteria to savor local Italian wine and cheeses.
 Be sure to sample the gelato on your walk about!
 The rest of the day is free to discover Florence with its many shops at your leisure or choose a dinner venue to enjoy the best Tuscan cuisine in one of the many restaurants available.
-Dinner on your own.
+Dinner on your own at leisure.

 Day 12 – Transfer to Florence International Airport for flight to US